melezhik/cv/README.md

 Chief System Engineer.
 EPAM Systems.
 US.

-Act as a lead platform engineer in many projects on the customer side.

-Build various and complex CICD systems targeting various stacks and environments and programming languages (k8s/big data/micro services/mobile/.net/python/golang).
+Has developed multiple complex CICD systems targeted to various stacks and environments (k8s/big data/micro services/mobile/.net/python/golang).

+Extensive use of  Python, Powershell and Perl6 to build internal tooling and platforms.

+Technical leading of entire devops infrastructure, code review, mentoring other devops

-Extensive use of  Python, Powershell and Perl to build internal tooling.
-Automation of Azure cloud infrastructure and Ado ecosystem.
-Development of frameworks to automate CICD pipelines (Python, Jinja, Powershell, Perl) to manage dozens of  pipelines and projects.
+Extensive automation of Azure cloud infrastructure and Ado ecosystem using Rest API and Python.

+Development of frameworks to automate CICD pipelines (Python, Perl, RestAPI, code generators, template engines).
+Has built systems to manage hundreds of CICD pipelines.

-Automation of openshift clusters deployment using custom scripts and internal tooling.
-Mentoring other devops helping them become better developers, code review, driving architecture changes.
-Discussing infrastructure design with system architects.
-Managing infrastructure using standard tools - ansible, chef, terraform, ARM, biceps.
+Automation of openshift clusters deployment on top of OpenStack.
+Automation of k8s infrastructure testing using Perl6/kubectl and YAML.

+Managing cloud infrastructure  with standards tools - ARM/Biceps, terraform